Carbon459/intellij-infer/README.md

     Replace PATH with the Path to the clion.jar of your CLion Installation (usually in the lib directory of the clion main directory).
  3. Import the project into IntelliJ IDEA and let Gradle download all dependencies.
  4. Run the 'runIde' task in Gradle

-Infer is available on Mac and Linux only